isc-projects/stork/doc/user/overview.rst

 Stork can gather and display the list of zones configured on the supported DNS servers.
-It can also display the contents of the zones (RRs) for the primary and secondary zones.
+It can also display the contents of the zones (RRs) for the primary, secondary and mirror zones.

 Stork agent can also work as a Prometheus exporter for the BIND 9 server.
 The statistics export for PowerDNS is currently unavailable.